-Housing Key issues : Objective 5 More bungalows are needed for the ageing population To ensure that future developments meet -objectively assessed need', including the needs of residents, and are of good design, including:- More suitable two bedroomed accommodation is needed, particularly for the elderly a) Providing affordable housing b) Having sufficient suitable older persons' Suitable alternative housing for the elderly such as sheltered accommodation and retirement homes accommodation providedc) Supporting the development of more two bedroomed accommodation.d) Avoiding small one bedroomed Any new development needs to be of a good design and provide adequate parking accommodation. e) Ensuring adequate parking and storage is provided.
+To ensure that future developments meet -objectively assessed need', including the needs of residents, and are of good design, including:-

-Different types and tenures of housing needed f) Ensuring the green and open feel is maintained, to suit all requirements all new development should include sufficient green space to retain the garden city framework Older persons' housing needs to be near of the 'Beveridge vision'. services g) Ensuring all new developments are built to the highest possible energy efficient standard, Energy efficiency should be built into all new incorporating renewable energy measures, such developments as solar panels, where appropriate.
+- a) Providing affordable housing - b) Providing affordable housing - c) Having enough suitable older persons' accommodation provided - d) Supporting the development of more two bedroomed accommodation. - e) Avoiding small one bedroomed accommodation. - f) Ensuring adequate parking and storage is provided. - g) Ensuring the green and open feel is maintained, all new development should include enough green space to retain the garden city framework of the 'Beveridge vision'. - h) Ensuring all new developments are built to the highest possible energy efficient standard, incorporating renewable energy measures, such as solar panels, where appropriate.